reymon359/gatsby-personal-site/content/posts/traveling-through-the-canary-islands-an-in-depth-guide-to-the-canary-islands/index.md

 ## Gastronomy

 Every island has its own distinctive food.
-However, there are some meals that you will be able to find in all of them.
-Seafood is very common too, the sea is close after all.
+However, there are meals that you will be able to find in all of them.
+Seafood is very common, the sea is close after all.

 ### Papas arrugadas